euyixiyue/scam/README.md

-You have an ability to sense and know higher truth.
+You will attract cultured and artistic people to your home.